koenderks/aRtsy/README.md

 ## LP records

 This type of painting ia a special case of the shape painting.
 I like this type of painting because of its close resemblence to the LP record, making it ideal as a poster in some kind of music room.
+However, it only generates on rare occurrences.

 <img src='https://github.com/koenderks/Art-Gallery/raw/master/png/records/2021-03-16.png' width='390' height='390' align='left' margin-left='20' margin-right='20'/><img src='https://github.com/koenderks/Art-Gallery/raw/master/png/records/2021-03-15.png' width='390' height='390' align='right' margin-left='20' margin-right='20'/>